What Exercises Can Elderly People With Limited Mobility Do?

 Help enhance your range of motion, prevent injury, and reduce pain and stiffness.
-These may include stretching exercises and yoga.
+These may include stretching exercises .
 Even if you have limited mobility in your legs, for example, you may still benefit from stretches and flexibility exercises to prevent or delay further muscle atrophy.

 How to exercise with limited mobility tip 1: Starting an Exercise routine

 1.Start slow and gradually increase your activity level.

 Start with an activity you enjoy, go at your own pace, and keep your goals manageable.
 Accomplishing even the smallest fitness goals will help you gain body confidence and keep you motivated.